 Point of action for employers

-The effective date of the law for large employers (at least 250 employees) has not yet been established.
-However, it has been established that medium-sized employers with 50 to 249 employees have until 17 December 2023 to adapt or set up their internal reporting procedure.
-Employers with at least 50 employees will therefore have to adjust their internal reporting arrangements in line with the new law.
+On 18 February 2023, the Whistleblower Protection Act came into force for large employers (with 250 or more employees).
+Medium-sized employers with 50 to 249 employees have until 17 December 2023 to adapt or set up their internal reporting procedure.
 We will of course be happy to help you with this.

 Want to know more?
 If so, please contact us.